owntracks/recorder/README.md

 ## Reverse Geo

-If not disabled with option `--norevgeo`, the _recorder_ will attempt to perform a reverse-geo lookup on the location coordinates it obtains and store them in an LMDB database.
-If a lookup is not possible, for example because you're over quota, the service isn't available, etc., _recorder_ keeps tracks of the coordinates which could *not* be resolved in a file named `missing`:
+If not disabled with option `--norevgeo`, the Recorder will attempt to perform a reverse-geo lookup on the location coordinates it obtains and store them in an LMDB database.
+If a lookup is not possible, for example because you're over quota, the service isn't available, etc., Recorder keeps tracks of the coordinates which could *not* be resolved in a file named `missing`:

 ```
 $ cat store/ghash/missing